Analytic derivation of GW spectrum from bubble collisions in FLRW Universe: Introduction

 The extended formula makes several consequences transparent.
-We derive controlled asymptotics in the small‑ and large‑wavenumber limits, which clarify how the spectral slopes are deformed by expansion. \footnote{ See also Ref.~\cite{Megevand:2021llq} for analytical study of the asymptotic behavior in a flat-spacetime background. } The resulting integrals are numerically well behaved, so multi‑dimensional integrations can be performed efficiently.
-In addition, we develop a systematic expansion around the flat‑space limit in powers of the small parameter $\epsilon \equiv H/\beta$, quantifying the leading corrections due to cosmic expansion.
-We also compute the full spectrum numerically and compare it with the asymptotic expressions, delineating the domain of validity of the flat‑space approximation and identifying when next‑to‑leading‑order terms in $\epsilon$ become non‑negligible.
-These results provide a fast and flexible way to explore the GW phenomenology of runaway, supercooled transitions across broad classes of hidden‑sector models and cosmological backgrounds.
+We derive controlled asymptotics in the small- and large-wavenumber limits, which clarify how the spectral slopes are deformed by expansion. \footnote{ See also Ref.~\cite{Megevand:2021llq} for analytical study of the asymptotic behavior in a Minkovski background. } The resulting integrals are numerically well behaved, so multi-dimensional integrations can be performed efficiently.
+In addition, we develop a systematic expansion around the Minkovski limit in powers of the small parameter $\epsilon \equiv H/\beta$, quantifying the leading corrections due to cosmic expansion.
+We also compute the full spectrum numerically and compare it with the asymptotic expressions, delineating the domain of validity of the Minkovski approximation and identifying when next-to-leading-order terms in $\epsilon$ become non-negligible.
+These results provide a fast and flexible way to explore the GW phenomenology of runaway, supercooled transitions across broad classes of hidden-sector models and cosmological backgrounds.

 This paper is organized as follows.
 In Sec.\ref{sec:expansion}, we clarify the definitions of the physical quantities and parameters used throughout this work, emphasizing which of them can be time dependent in an expanding background.
 In Sec.\ref{sec:analytic}, we derive analytic expressions for the GW spectrum.
-There are two distinct contributions, called single‑bubble and double‑bubble contributions.
+There are two distinct contributions, called single-bubble and double-bubble contributions.
 While the latter is typically subdominant, we derive formulas for both.
 In Sec.\ref{sec:asymptotic}, we analyze the asymptotic regimes at large/small wavenumbers and simplify the analytic formula accordingly.
-In Sec.\ref{sec:largebeta}, we perform a flat‑spacetime expansion, which clarifies when the flat‑spacetime calculation is justified and when its approximation is violated.
-In Sec.\ref{sec:numerical}, we present numerical results for several scenarios, focusing especially on the radiation‑dominated epoch, and compare them with the asymptotic formulas.
+In Sec.\ref{sec:largebeta}, we perform an expansion around the Minkowski limit, which clarifies when the calculation in Minkovski spacetime is justified and when its approximation is violated.
+In Sec.\ref{sec:numerical}, we present numerical results for several scenarios, focusing especially on the radiation-dominated epoch, and compare them with the asymptotic formulas.
 In Sec.\ref{sec:implication}, we show how the peak amplitude depends on the nucleation history and demonstrate that the GW amplitude admits an upper bound even for supercooled transitions.
 Finally, Sec.~\ref{sec:discussion} concludes.